Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 SeparationView 1View 2

-Time of appearanceCongenital - found in early childhood, but the anomaly is usually already present at birth, or appears during childbirth.Acquired - development begins under the influence of external factors such as injuries, diseases of the spine, or tumor-like formations.
+Appearance timeCongenital - found early childhood, but the anomaly is usually already present at birth, or appears during childbirth.Acquired - development begins under the influence external factors such as injuries, diseases of the spine or tumor-like formations.

-By type of deviationHyperlordosis - the deflection is too large.Hypolordosis - deflection is less than normal or smoothed (absent at all).
+By type of deviationHyperlordosis - the deflection has too much angle.Hypolordosis - the deflection is less than normal or smoothed out (absent at all).

 Congenital pathology - causes: